swapnil1023/outline/project.md

 ## Task Title

-Modification for a hyper-local model application.6
+Modification for a hyper-local model application.
 <br>

 ## Preparation

-By now, you should be comfortable with handeling location services.
+By now, you should be comfortable with handling location services.
 I'd recommend you to store this location data in a widget called [streaming_shared_preferences](https://pub.dev/packages/streaming_shared_preferences), which is similar to shared preferences but with subscription to the data.
 I'd also recommend you to use some provider widgets to make this variable available down the widget tree, this will come in handy while accesing location data in different pages.

 Make sure your documents in the shop collection has a field for storing the location data of the shop.
 The data structure that we'll be using here is a map, with two keys:
   - geohash : a unique hash code for the area.